Tea Bag & Zine Booklet

 • Editions Craftsmanship (up to 2 pts):

-Have the final zines been executed in a professional manner?
-Do they all have eight (8) completed pages?
+Have the two set of final zines and 3 tea bags each been executed in a professional manner?
+Do they all have eight (8) completed pages related to three tea bags?

-Do all editions utilize the designated materials with care, effort, and attention to detail?
+Do both set of editions utilize the designated materials with care, effort, and attention to detail?

 • Technique and Accessibility (up to 2 pts):